ietf-wg-cellar/ebml-specification/specification.markdown

 | 0.857421875       | 0x1.b7p-1                               |
 | -1.0--0.857421875 | -0x1p+0--0x1.b7p-1                      |

 Within an expression of a float range, as in an integer range, the `-` (hyphen) character is the separator between the minimal and maximum value permitted by the range.
 Note that Hexadecimal Floating-Point Constants also use a `-` (hyphen) when indicating a negative binary power.
 Within a float range, when a `-` (hyphen) is immediately preceded by a letter `p`, then the `-` (hyphen) is a part of the Hexadecimal Floating-Point Constant which notes negative binary power.
-Within a float range, when a `-` (hyphen) is immediately preceded by a letter `p`, then the `-` (hyphen) represents the separator between the minimal and maximum value permitted by the range.
+Within a float range, when a `-` (hyphen) is not immediately preceded by a letter `p`, then the `-` (hyphen) represents the separator between the minimal and maximum value permitted by the range.

 #### Note on the Use of default attributes to define Mandatory EBML Elements